ihbrune/Anti-DoS-Valve/README.md

 The goal of the implementation was to get a flexible solution, which at the same time would only have a small degree of complexity and little overhead in the servers.

-In order to check whether a specific IP address currently exceeds the allowed access rate, the model of the slots was used: The internal, so-called Anti-DoS Monitor subdivides the monitoring period into successive, non-overlapping slots of a fixed length.
+In order to check whether a specific IP address or subnet currently exceeds the allowed access rate, the model of the slots was used: The internal, so-called Anti-DoS Monitor subdivides the monitoring period into successive, non-overlapping slots of a fixed length.
 If this slot length is 1 minute, the slots might cover these periods:

 * 12:00:00 to 12:00:59
 * 12:01:00 to 12:01:59